Kansas Pacific Railway: History

-With the backing of German investors, the Kansas Pacific (KP) began construction on the Colorado extension in October 1869.
+With the end of combat in 1869, construction continued from Hays City to Sheridan, Kansas.
+Then, with the backing of German investors, construction continued on into Colorado in October 1869.
 By March 1870, the westward line had reached Kit Carson, Colorado, and the company began to build eastward from Denver.
 On August 15, 1870, the two KP branches met on the Colorado Eastern Plains at Comanche Crossing, which was renamed Strasburg in honor of an engineer of the Kansas Pacific.

 The arrival of the first trains to Denver in August was two months after the completion in June 1870 of the Denver Pacific Railway main line linking Denver with the Union Pacific at Cheyenne in the Wyoming Territory.
 The Kansas Pacific and Denver Pacific lines intersected at the Denver "Jersey Junction", approximately three miles north of downtown.
 The Strasburg "joining of the rails" of the Kansas Pacific on August 15, 1870, actually marked the completion of a true coast-to-coast railway network in the United States.
 The golden spike event in Utah the previous year had marked the linking of the Union Pacific with the Central Pacific Railroad, but until 1872, passengers were required to disembark between Council Bluffs, Iowa, and Omaha, Nebraska, to cross the Missouri River by boat.

+In 1873, another famous Civil War photographer, Robert Benecke published his contracted promotional photographs of the railroad.

 A 1878 map shows principal cities and towns along the railroad.

 In 1874, Union Pacific investor Jay Gould gained effective control of the Kansas Pacific.
 In 1880, the Kansas Pacific and the Denver Pacific were consolidated at Gould's direction into the Union Pacific.
 The company's intention to extend the old Kansas Pacific mainline through the Rockies was strengthened by renewed competition from its archrival, the Chicago, Burlington and Quincy.
 In the early 1880s, the Union Pacific sent surveyors on several expeditions up the Platte Canyon and the Poudre Canyon.
 When the Burlington withdrew its plans for its own transcontinental line, however, the Union Pacific lost interest in extending a line west from Denver.
 It was not until 1934, with the completion of the Dotsero Cutoff, connecting the mainline of the Denver and Salt Lake Railroad with the Denver and Rio Grande Western mainline, that the standard gauge rail network west from Denver would cross the Rockies and reach Salt Lake City.

 In 1885, the railroad went before the Supreme Court in Kansas Pacific R. Co. v.
 Dunmeyer in a dispute over land titles.